 • Law 19/2014 , of December 29, on transparency, access to public information and good governance (LTC), in its articles 46 to 53.

-• Decree-Law 1/2017 , of 14 February, which creates and regulates the register of interest groups in Catalonia.
+• Decree Law 1/2017 , of February 14, which creates and regulates the register of interest groups in Catalonia.

-What should a local body do when faced with a request for a meeting with an elected official?
+What should a local entity do when faced with a request for a meeting with an elected official?

 We explain it to you through the following infographic: